What are Floriade's opening hours?

 Can I hire a wheelchair, electric scooter or stroller?

-A limited number of wheelchairs, walking frames, electric scooters, and strollers are available for hire from the Wheelchair Marquee located inside the Regatta Point entrance.
+A limited number of wheelchairs, walking frames, electric scooters, and strollers are available for hire.
+Details on pricing and the booking process are provided here.

 Can I ride my bicycle to Floriade?